Naha873/WeatherApp/README.md

 **Acceptance criteria:**
 - [ ] The app shall display the current temperature for the default location (London) on initial load.
-- [ ] The app should have pictures that also depict the weather.
 - [ ] App shall Display the current location (the default, when initially opened) , date and time.
 - [ ] The temperature should be displayed in the default unit Celsius, with a user-friendly mechanism (e.g., a toggle button, a dropdown menu) to switch between Celsius and Fahrenheit.